mikecm1/empyr.com/advertiser.md

   tagline: Revenue
   section_header: Real foot traffic.
 Real revenue.
   section_body_copy: Drive motivated customers into your physical stores and only
-    pay a fee when they make a verified purchase.
-The impressions and clicks?
-100% free.
-Consumers enjoy real-time reward notifications, and you achieve guaranteed revenue growth with a minimum ___ ROAS.
+    pay a fee when they make a verified purchase– the impressions and clicks are free.
+Consumers enjoy real-time reward notifications, and you get a guaranteed 10X-30X ROAS.
   button:
     text: Learn More
     link_url: index.md